 Details for why a bank account was invalidated

-- Click the bank account number that displays Invalid under Verification Status
+- Select the bank account number that displays Invalid under Verification Status

-- Hover over Details and click Audit Trail
+- Hover over Details and select Audit Trail

 The bank return code is displayed in the New Value field and often includes details explaining the code.
 This is the reason the bank provided for why the funds were rejected by the receiving bank.

 We process ePayments via ACH (Automated Clearing House) and cannot deposit to some accounts.
-For example, we cannot deposit to accounts that do not accept ACH in CCD format.
+For example, we cannot deposit to accounts that don't accept ACH in CCD format.
 We send business bank to business bank files, which also work for personal accounts.

 R01 - Insufficient Funds - the available balance is not sufficient to cover the dollar amount of the debit entry